 School bus riders are under the jurisdiction of the school bus driver.
 School bus drivers have the same authority as a classroom teacher when giving directions or instructions to students.
-Due to the COVID 19 pandemic, all students will be assigned a seat on the bus.
-Students are to remain in their assigned seat during the whole bus trip.
 The penalties for not following bus driver directions will be a seating assignment, loss of riding privileges, detentions, and/or suspension.
+Bus Passes will be issued for a student's secondary bus drop off only with prior written permission from the parent/guardian and principal approval.
+No phone call requests will be allowed.